 The detergent dispenser has one covered and one uncovered cup.
 Detergent in the uncovered cup falls into the dishwasher when the door is closed.
-The covered cup opens automatically in the main wash.
+The covered cup opens automatically to release detergent.

 - Use only fresh automatic dishwashing detergent.
 Other detergents will cause oversudsing. - Add detergent just before starting cycle. - Store detergent in a cool, dry location.
 Moist or caked detergent will not dissolve properly.